-3. Find the Right SBA Loan Provider

-One common misconception is that the SBA provides loans, which is not the case.
-An SBA-approved lender actually finances the loan, and the SBA guarantees a portion of the loan, up to 85% in some cases.
+One common misconception is that the SBA provides loans, which isn’t the case.
+An SBA-approved lender actually finances the loan and the SBA guarantees a portion of the loan, up to 85% in some cases.
 An SBA loan guarantee equates to less risk for lenders and favorable borrower terms.

-It’s important to look for a lender that has experience with this type of loan.
+It’s crucial to look for a lender that has experience with SBA loans.
 There are some questions you should ask, such as:

 - Is this provider familiar with your industry?

-### Late